ai4eu/tutorials/openml_data_integration/protobuf_generator/README.md

 ```
 python checkOpenMLFilesOfInterest.py
 ```
+The output can be seen in the file openml_files_of_interest.txt

-And to generate the subfolders for all those OpenML files at once, use the --s flag:
+To generate the subfolders for all those OpenML files at once, run the program with the --s flag:
 ```
 python checkOpenMLFilesOfInterest.py --s
 ```